ITISFoundation/licenses/models/User License Virtual Family Models v2.0.md

 **2.3.7** It is not permitted to include the Installer into any other software or to start the Installer using other software.

-**2.3.8** In the event that data or results that have been obtained inter alia through use of the Model Data are published in communications of any kind, including but not limited to reports, papers, and oral or poster presentations, reference shall be made in the publication to FDA, Center for Devices and Radiological Health, and IT’IS Foundation as the creators of the Model Data and to the following paper:
+**2.3.8** In the event that data or results that have been obtained inter alia through use of the Model Data are published, reference shall be made in the publication to:

-- MIDA: A Multimodal Imaging-based Detailed model of the Anatomy of the human head and Neck.
-Maria Ida Iacono, Esra Neufeld, Esther Akinnagbe, Johanna Wolf, Ioannis Oikonomidis, Deepika Sharma, Bertram Wilm, Michael Wyss, Klaas Pruessmann, Andras Jakab, Nikos Makris, Ethan Cohen, Niels Kuster, Wolfgang Kainz, Leonardo Angelone, PlosOne, March 2015, doi: 10.13099/ViP-MIDA-V1.0
+- IT’IS Foundation (itis.swiss/vip)
+- the following paper: Gosselin MC, Neufeld E, Moser H, Huber E, Farcito S, Gerber L, Jedensjö M, Hilber I, Di Gennaro F, Lloyd B, Cherubini E, Szczerba D, Kainz W, Kuster, N: Development of a new generation of high-resolution anatomical models for medical device evaluation: the Virtual Population 3.0, Physics in Medicine and Biology, 59(18): 5287-5303, 2014,
+- the DOI number(s) of the Model Data used.

 **2.3.9** This Agreement does not convey any title to intellectual property rights in the Model Data and/or Installer, nor shall the Licensee or any User attempt to obtain any such title to intellectual property rights in the Model Data and/or Installer.

-**2.3.10** In the event that IT'IS Foundation is informed that the person, on whose personal data the Model Data is based has withdrawn the consent for any further use of the Model Data, IT'IS Foundation will inform the Licensee that any further use whatsoever of the Model Data is strictly forbidden.
+**2.3.10** In the event that IT'IS Foundation is informed that one or more of the persons, on whose personal data the models are based have withdrawn their consent for any further use of their Model Data, IT'IS Foundation will inform the Licensee that any further use whatsoever of the respective Model Data is strictly forbidden.

 ## 3. Warranty